astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 - A trip needs to be in a range allowed by the taxi company (in this case, we assume there is a maximum allowed trip distance of 100 miles)
 - Each of the components of the total fare should add up to the total fare

-Using a for loop, tasks can be generated to run this check on every row of the data or on any desired subset of the data for spot-checks.
+Using a for loop, tasks are generated to run this check on every row of the data or on any desired subset of the data for spot-checks.
+In the SQL above, a `pickup_datetime` is chosen randomly, and the corresponding code uses a loop to spot-check ten rows.
 In the example DAG below, we can see how the loop results in `TaskGroups` that can be collapsed or expanded in the Airflow UI.

 ![An example DAG showing data quality checks as part of a pipeline.](https://assets2.astronomer.io/main/guides/sql-data-quality-tutorial/example_dq_dag.png)